groue/Semaphore/Sources/Semaphore/Documentation.docc/Documentation.md

 semaphore.signal()
 ```

-An actor can use a semaphore in order to make its methods can't run concurrently:
+An actor can use a semaphore so that its methods can't run concurrently, avoiding the "actor reentrancy problem":

 ```swift
 actor MyActor {